The prompting techniques that survived the model upgrades — structured output, chain-of-thought, few-shot, and what to stop doing.

 The one thing persona backstories could provide — consistent voice — is now better achieved with explicit style instructions and few-shot examples.

 "Please could you help me with this?
-I would really appreciate if you could..." — this adds nothing to output quality and is frequently cargo-culted from early prompting guides that were written when model behavior was more sensitive to politeness framing.
+I would really appreciate it if you could..." adds nothing to output quality.
+It's frequently cargo-culted from early guides written when model behavior was more sensitive to politeness framing.

 Cut it.
 Models respond to precision, not politeness.